Struct transit_grid::graphs::TopologyGraph

 pub fn index_to_id(&self, index: NodeIndex) -> Option<&NodeId>

-corresponding to a given NodeIndex
+Returns the NodeId corresponding to a given NodeIndex.

 This method is useful when you have the index of a node in the graph and you want to retrieve its identifier.